-You may have certain additional rights if you remain dissatisfied after you have exhausted all levels of review including external review.
-If you are enrolled through a plan that is subject to the Employee Retirement Income Security Act (ERISA), you may file a civil action under section 502(a) of the federal ERISA statute.
-To understand these rights, you should check with your benefits office or contact the Employee Benefits Security Administration (part of the U.S. Department of Labor) at 866-444-EBSA (3272).
-Alternatively, if your plan is not subject to ERISA (for example, most state or local government plans and church plans or all individual plans), you may have a right to request review in state court.
+You may have certain additional rights if You remain dissatisfied after You have exhausted all levels of review including external review.
+If You are enrolled through a plan that is subject to the Employee Retirement Income Security Act (ERISA), You may file a civil action under section 502(a) of the federal ERISA statute.
+You must commence any legal or equitable action for benefits within 365 days after the date that notification is sent to the participant or beneficiary (and/or his or her authorized representative) that the adverse benefit determination has been upheld on appeal.

+To understand these rights, You should check with Your benefits office or contact the Employee Benefits Security Administration (part of the U.S.Department of Labor) at 866-444-EBSA (3272).
+Alternatively, if Your plan is not subject to ERISA (for example, most state or local government plans and church plans or all individual plans), You may have a right to request review in state court.

-Section 18.
-Service Areas
+Section 17: Service Areas

-Members must live must live or work in a Kaiser Service Area at the time of enrollment.
-You cannot continue enrollment as a Member if you move outside a Kaiser Permanente Service Area.
+Members must live or work in a Kaiser Service Area at the time of enrollment.
+You cannot continue enrollment as a Member if You move outside a Kaiser Permanente Service Area.